russellallen/self/docs/handbook/progguid.rst

 Equality, Identity, and Indistinguishability
 ============================================

-Equality, identity, and indistinguishability are three related concepts that are often confused.
-Two objects are ``equal`` if they “mean the same thing”.
-For example, 3 = 3.0 even though they are different objects and have different representations.
-Two objects are ``identical`` if and only if they are the same object.
+*Equality*, *identity*, and *indistinguishability* are three related concepts that are often confused.
+Two objects are *equal* if they “mean the same thing”.
+For example, ``3 = 3.0`` even though they are different objects and have different representations.
+Two objects are *identical* if and only if they are the same object.
 (Or, more precisely, two references are identical if they refer to the same object.)
-The primitive _Eq: tests if two objects are identical.
-Finally, two objects are ``indistinguishable`` if they have exactly the same behavior for every possible sequence of non-reflective messages.
+The primitive ``_Eq:`` tests if two objects are identical.
+Finally, two objects are *indistinguishable* if they have exactly the same behavior for every possible sequence of non-reflective messages.
 The binary operator “==” tests for indistinguishability.
 Identity implies indistinguishability which implies equality.